 The wind speed before the wind turbine is larger than after.
-Because the mass flow must be continuous, the area A2 after the wind turbine is bigger than the area A1 before.
+Because the mass flow must be continuous, A v = constant, the area A2 after the wind turbine is bigger than the area A1 before.
 The effective power is the difference between the two wind powers:

 If the difference of both speeds is zero, we have no net efficiency.
 If the difference is too big, the air flow through the rotor is hindered too much.
 The power coefficient cp characterizes the relative drawing power:

 To derive the above equation, the following was assumed: A1v1 = A2v2 = A (v1+v2) / 2.
 We designate the ratio v2/v1 on the right side of the equation with x.
 To find the value of x that gives the maximum value of CP, we take the derivative with respect to x and set it to zero.
 This gives a maximum when x = 1/3.
 Maximum drawing power is then obtained for v2 = v1 / 3, and the ideal power coefficient is given by

 Another wind turbine located too close behind would be driven only by slower air.
 Therefore, wind farms in the prevailing wind direction need a minimum distance of eight times the rotor diameter.
 The usual diameter of wind turbines is 50 m with an installed capacity of 1 MW and 126 m with a 5-MW wind turbine.
 The latter is mainly used offshore.